yashfafola/yashfafola/README.md

 # Hi there 👋, I'm Yash
-I'm Yash, doing R&D in the field of IoT, Wireless Communication Technologies and Embedded Systems.
-I also enjoy embedded programming, software development and learning new tools and languages.
+I'm Yash, doing R&D in the field of microwaves, Wireless Communication Technologies.
+I also enjoy embedded programming, software development and learning new tools and technologies related to IoT.

 ## Skills and Experience
+* C, C++, Embedded C
 * Python
-* C, C++
 * Shell
 * Java
 * HTML, CSS, JS